elazar/dibby/README.md

 ## Usage

-Assuming you've performed installation on your local machine, navigate to [http://localhost:8080](http://localhost:8080) to continue.
-Otherwise, navigate to the appropriate host and port for your installation.
+Assuming you've performed the installation using Docker, navigate to [http://localhost:8080](http://localhost:8080) to continue.
+Otherwise, navigate to the appropriate host and port for your hosting setup.